canax/remserver/REVISION.md

 * Use anax/anax-lite as base.
 * No need to setup remserver in $di, as a controller.
 * Rearrange the configuration files and store all in config/remserver.
+* Refactor controller to work with new controller layout using catchAll().
+* Rewrote testcases.

 v1.1.0 (2018-03-08)